Discrimination and Discriminatory Harassment

 3. Scope & Audience

 3.1.
-This policy applies to all members of the university community, including, but not limited to: students, student organizations, employees, contractors, volunteers, and visitors; all applicants for university employment or for admission to educational or university-sponsored programs or activities; and all non-student and non-employee persons or groups participating in, attempting to participate in, or accessing university-sponsored programs, activities, or facilities.
+This policy applies to all members of the university community, including, but not limited to students, student organizations, employees, contractors, volunteers, and visitors; all applicants for university employment or for admission to educational or university-sponsored programs or activities; and all non-student and non-employee persons or groups participating in, attempting to participate in, or accessing university-sponsored programs, activities, or facilities.

 4. Definitions

-4.8.
+4.6.
 Respondent: A person who is alleged to have violated this policy.

 5. Responsibilities & Procedures

 5.1.1.
-The university shall respond promptly, equitably, and effectively to all reports of prohibited discrimination and discriminatory harassment, and shall take appropriate action to prevent, remedy impacts of, and stop conduct that violates this policy.
+The university shall respond promptly, equitably, and effectively to all Reports of prohibited Discrimination and Discriminatory Harassment, and shall take appropriate action to prevent, remedy impacts of, and stop conduct that violates this policy.

 a.
 If employee discipline is warranted, it shall be administered in a manner consistent with applicable collective bargaining agreements, university policies, and legal requirements.